santosizhar/usul-inkswarm-detectlab/docs/windows_repro.md

 This repo targets **Python 3.12**.

-On some Windows setups, native ML libraries can behave differently depending on the BLAS/OpenMP backend (MKL/OpenBLAS) and thread settings.
-To make runs more reproducible and easier to debug, use the guidance below.
+On some Windows setups, native ML libraries can behave differently de

 ## Quick diagnostics
 ```powershell